apiato/documentation/docs/components/main-components/controllers.md

 }
 ```
 #### withMeta {#withMeta}
-This method enables you to add metadata to the response and it should be used in conjunction with the `transform` method.
+This method enables you to add metadata to the response,
+and it MUST be used in conjunction with the `transform` method.
 This is different from the `meta` parameter in the `transform` method.
 This metadata will be returned directly under the `meta` key.